KoaichGet Koaich →

 When you say 'we can't read your data,' what does that actually mean?+

-Your data — messages, documents, files, AI drafts — is locked before it leaves your device.
+Your messages, documents, and files are locked before they leave your device.
 Only you and the people you've granted access to hold the key.
 Our engineers, sitting at our servers with full admin access, see ciphertext where your content lives.
 They see the structural metadata the database needs to function — accounts, vault membership, vault labels you've assigned, timestamps — but never the content itself.
 There is no master key we could pull out; we deliberately designed against ever having one.
+AI features are handled differently — see §6.6 below.

 What's end-to-end encryption without the jargon?+